 SCHEER further writes: "Since the radiation pattern with massive MIMO varies over time and space, traditional assessment of compliance procedures to quantify the exposure can be misleading.
-These classical methods rely on conservative assumptions, e.g., all the users are in the same location that coincides with the testing point."
+These classical methods rely on conservative assumptions, e.g., all the users are in the same location that coincides with the testing point.
+These assumptions over-estimate the exposure from 5G BSs, leading to a lower maximum allowable power and a larger exclusion zone (Baracca et al., 2018; Chiaraviglio et al., 2021)."